 Day 19: Chyamche to Besi Sahar (4.5 hours by jeep).
 No hiking today, just a super fun jeep ride to the city of Besi Sahar and the harsh realty that our trek was over.
 The Aussies and I found a private and posh hotel to enjoy cocktails at to get away from the noise.
 Despite how difficult it was for me, we were all feeling pretty sad that it was done.

 Day 20: Besi Sahar to Kathmandu.
 We took a bus (coach not public thankfully) back to Kathmandu.
 I can’t remember how long it was, but it was not 10 hours.
 We had an amazing night overindulging at the Aussie’s hotel and at Fire and Ice Pizza.
 We behaved like Neanderthals, but it was fun and worth it.
 It was definitely hard to go our separate ways when all was said and done.
-Great trip!
+Would I do it again?
+Absolutely!